Super Wings

 Super Wings (超级飞侠 (Chāojí fēi xiá)) is an animated television series created by Gil Hoon Jung and produced by his company, FunnyFlux Entertainment, in South Korea.
-It is made in association with Alpha Group Co., Ltd. from China with production support from the Educational Broadcasting System in South Korea and additional support from KOCCA.
+It is made in association with Alpha Group Co., Ltd. from China with production support from the Educational Broadcasting System in South Korea and additional support from the KOCCA, and premiered on EBS in South Korea on September 1, 2014.

 Overview

-The series follows a basic format where Jett, a talking plane, interacts with other Super Wings either at the World Airport (Season 1-3), World Aircraft (Season 4-7), or World Spaceport (Season 8-Present) before being called to a delivery.
-Then Jimbo or Sky give Jett some facts about the location he is being sent to and the local language.
+The series follows a basic format where Jett, a talking plane, interacts with other Super Wings either at the World Airport (seasons 1–3), World Aircraft (seasons 4–7), or World Spaceport (seasons 8–present) before being called to a delivery.
+Then Jimbo or Sky gives Jett some facts about the location he is being sent to and the local language.
 Using this knowledge, he interacts with the kid or kids ordering the packages.
 When a problem inevitably occurs, Jett calls for help from one or more of the Super Wings.
 They join up and together solve the problem.

-Super Wings has 32 members: 7 originals, 4 from Season 2, 4 from Seasons 4 and 5, 4 from Seasons 6 and 7, 5 from Season 8, and 3 Legendary Super Wings.
-Twenty have been written off to have more space for new members.

 The format remained relevant in Season 2, though the interaction segments were dropped.
 Jimbo also no longer works at World Airport during this season and is replaced by his niece Sky while he takes an around-the-world vacation (though he still makes cameos in the locations where Jett makes his deliveries).
 The assisting format was also altered, as typically more than one Super Wing ends up with Jett at the end of the episode.

 Season 3 brings the interaction segment back and sees Jimbo return as a maintenance technician.
 The rest of the format remains in place from Season 2, though the assistance method changes once again.
 Jett now receives help from a specialized team of Super Wings, rather than from a random selection.
 The episode count also dropped from 52 to 40.

 Major changes came in Season 4, with much of the show now taking place on World Aircraft, a giant plane functioning as a mobile airport (with Jimbo as captain and Sky as communications officer).
 The kids now actually call the Super Wings to make specialized products (manufactured by Storm, a new character and World Aircraft's chief engineer), to be shipped in metal box-like containers rather than in cardboard boxes in past seasons.
 Jett now has a regular travel buddy and Rescue Rider talking dragon for deliveries, and they are instead given upgrades by way of a Super Charge beam rather than receiving help, although other Super Wings and dragons show up randomly in some episodes.
 The number of episodes remained at 40.